Greenheart/swipeforfuture.com/docs/CONTRIBUTING.md

 -   For yes/no cards, use the right action for "yes" and the left action for "no"
 -   For cards with other options than yes/no, feel free to mix up the order so not all _good_ cards always are right swipes.
 The game is more fun when players have to be ready to sometimes swipe left too!

+---

+Also check out the in-depth documentation about how scenarios work: [SCENARIOS.md](./SCENARIOS.md)